 The Ph.D. program in East Asian languages and literatures is designed to provide students with a high level of competence in their area of specialization and a familiarity with applicable methodologies and theories.
 The program has four components: course work, comprehensive examination, prospectus for the dissertation, and the dissertation itself.

-Specific courses and projects used to fulfill requirements must be approved by the student’s adviser, who works with the other faculty members to develop the student’s program
+Specific courses and projects used to fulfill requirements must be approved by the student’s advisor, who works with the other faculty members to develop the student’s program.

 The Ph.D. degree in East Asian languages and literatures with a specialization in Chinese literature requires completion of a minimum of six 4 credit graduate-level courses beyond those required for the M.A. degree.
 Depending on the student’s background or preparation at the time of admission to the Ph.D. program, the number of required courses may be nine or twelve.
 Courses must be chosen in consultation with the student’s adviser.